the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-When having a constructor in your ES6 class component, it is mandatory to call `super();` because the App component is a subclass of `Component`.
-Hence the `extends Component` in your App component declaration.
+The App component is a subclass of `Component`: hence the `extends Component` in your App component declaration.
 You will learn more about ES6 class components later on.

-You can call `super(props);` as well.
-It sets `this.props` in your constructor in case you want to access them in the constructor.
+It is mandatory to call `super(props);`: it sets `this.props` in your constructor in case you want to access them in the constructor.
 Otherwise, when accessing `this.props` in your constructor, they would be `undefined`.
 You will learn more about the props of a React component later on.

 Now, in your case, the initial state in your component should be the sample list of items.